Create an account

 Where is it?
 Northern-Aegean Island of Lesvos

 Lesvos is located in the Northern Aegean sea and is the third-largest island in Greece.
-It is situated across from the Turkish coast, facing from the direction of the North and East.
+It is situated across from the Turkish coast, facing from the direction of the north and east.
 The island of Lesvos is the eighth largest island in the Mediterranean sea, with a population of 84,000 people and spanning an immense 1.632km2.
 Interestingly, Mytilene, the island’s capital, is in fact also the administrative centre of the Northern Aegean islands.

 The Island of Lesvos Has a Long and Interesting History

-In the middle ages in Lesvos, the Byzantine Empress, Irene, was banished to live in Lesbos in 802 for the remainder of her days.
-It became a gathering base for the rebel Thomas the Slav’s fleet in the early 820s.
 One of the largest fortresses in the Mediterranean overlooks the city of Mytilene and dates back to the Byzantine era.
 There is a rumour that it had been built at some point during the reign of Emperor Justinian I, and potentially even erected upon an ancient acropolis, which is a citadel or fortified part of an ancient Greek city.

 The Island of Lesvos - Many Different Names

-The island is infamously known to have several different names and terms used when referring to the island.
-The Island of Lesvos is not only also referred to as Lesbos - this is due to the translation from Greek - the letter β in the Greek alphabet can translate as a B or a V. The island is also referred to as Mytilene, after its capital, but Lesvos can also be translated to other names such as ‘Macaros edos’ which means ‘the seat of Macar.’
+The island is also referred to as Mytilene, after its capital, but Lesvos can also be translated to other names such as ‘Macaros edos’ which means ‘the seat of Macar.’
 At the end of the Late Bronze Age, the island was called Lazpa as this was the name for the island of Hittite origin.
-But we will stick to calling it Real Lesvos, like the locals!
+But we will stick to calling it Lesvos, like the locals!

 Many Areas of Lesvos Have Endangered or Protected Status

-The island of Lesvos is a wondrous place for sightseeing and landmarks.
-Interestingly, the entire landscape of Lesbos is considered as ‘Lesbos Geopark’, as it is a member of the European Geoparks Network since the year 2000, as well as a member of the Global Geoparks Network since 2004.
-This is due to Lesvos’ incredible local geological heritage, educational projects and its promotion of geotourism.
 It’s home to a Petrified Forest, basically a vast park of fossilised trees which have been turned to stone.
 You can see the best examples in the whole of Europe here.
 It’s awe-inspiring to wander around the network of pathways amongst the huge petrified tree trunks.
 Bring water on summer days as it can get really hot!
-The museum in Sigri is also well worth a visit. stone!
+The museum in Sigri is also well worth a visit.

 It’s not all about Tourism - The Economy of the Island of Lesvos